webarch-coop/ansible-role-systemd/README.md

 ## Dependencies

 This role requires Ansible `2.13` or newer, [JC](https://pypi.org/project/jc/) and [JMESPath](https://pypi.org/project/jmespath/) to be installed using `pip3` on the Ansible controller.

-On Debian Buster [backports](https://backports.debian.org/Instructions/) needs to be enabled to get the [latest version of systemd](https://packages.debian.org/buster-backports/systemd), the [Webarchitects apt role](https://git.coop/webarch/apt) can be used to do this.

 ## Repository